-You may know of Christel's outstanding work establishing the first-ever weekly diabetes podcast in August 2005 called DiabeticFeed.
-And last year, after taking a motherhood break, she returned to the DOC (Diabetes Online Community) to start her blog, The Perfect D. You can also find her on Twitter at @ThePerfectDBlog!
+You may know of Christel Marchand Aprigliano’s outstanding work establishing the first-ever weekly diabetes podcast in August 2005 called DiabeticFeed.
+And in 2013, after taking a motherhood break, she returned to the DOC (Diabetes Online Community) to start her own blog and venture back into diabetes advocacy.

-Christel has been extremely busy this past year, firing up her D-Advocacy in ways we find pretty amazing.
-We're excited to share the latest from her today:
+Christel has been extremely busy these days, firing up her D-Advocacy in ways we find pretty amazing.
+We’re excited to share the latest from her today:

 DBMine) First of all, can you share the start of your story with diabetes?

 Christel) I was diagnosed at 12 after having a virus.
 While I intellectually understood what the mechanics of diabetes entailed, I didn’t entirely grasp the emotional roller coaster that I was strapped into without my permission.
 It took years for my mind to get on board with what I needed to do to stay healthy and live well with this disease.